 With local kombucha and non-alcoholic ginger beer from Devil’s Foot on the menu, even the designated driver will be treated to a wonderful flavor.
 While I’m particularly partial to all Italian food, Social Lounge is an awesome concept: mostly cocktail bar, but when it comes down to it, all the food you could need, served in style on a romantic little rooftop!

-4. Taste the Handmade Difference at Top of the Monk
+4. Top of the Monk

 Thirsty Monk Brewery may be known for its monastery-inspired suds, but the cocktail bar and rooftop haunt Top of the Monk, located on the top floor, takes handcrafted to another level.
 They literally make as much of their drink ingredients in-town as possible, from bitters to infusions, flavored syrups to mixers.